-A wide cross-section of the community should be proactively engaged, so that Local Plans, reflect a collective vision and a set of agreed priorities for the sustainable development of the area.
+A large portion of the community should be proactively engaged, so that Local Plans, reflect a collective vision and a set of agreed priorities for the sustainable development of the area.
 The below table indicates each stage of engagement, and collaboration with neighbourhoods, local organisations, and businesses.